Borders-None/lessons-2020-autumn-advanced/advanced_16_HTTP_API_POST/README.md

 After you have installed node, you have to:

 1. Position yourself inside the emails_api folder in your favourite terminal (bash, PowerShell, ...)
-2. Run `node install` to install all dependencies.
+2. Run `npm install` to install all dependencies.
 You only need to run this command once
 3. Run `npm start` to spin up the Email REST API.
 You can stop the server by pressing CTRL+C or simply closing the terminal.

 - If `npm start` won't work, you can try one of these: